 Rotary is an organization of business and professional persons united worldwide who provide humanitarian service, encourage high ethical standards in all vocations, and help build goodwill and peace in the world.

-There are over 1.2 million Rotarians that are part of 34,000 Rotary clubs in more than 200 countries.
+There are over 1.2 million Rotarians that are part of over 35,000 Rotary clubs in more than 200 countries.
 Clubs are nonpolitical, non religious and open to all cultures, races and creeds.
 As signified by the motto 'Service Above Self', Rotary’s main objective is service... in the community, in the workplace and throughout the world.

 Rotary Club of Midland